Actor portrayals.

 • Review immunization history for possible vaccine sensitivity and previous vaccination-related adverse reactions.
 Appropriate medical treatment and supervision must be available to manage possible anaphylactic reactions following administration of SHINGRIX

-• In a postmarketing observational study, an increased risk of Guillain-Barré syndrome was observed during the 42 days following vaccination with SHINGRIX
+• In postmarketing observational studies, an increased risk of Guillain-Barré syndrome has been observed during the 42 days following vaccination with SHINGRIX

 • Syncope (fainting) can be associated with the administration of injectable vaccines, including SHINGRIX.
 Procedures should be in place to avoid falling injury and to restore cerebral perfusion following syncope